Code-Institute-Submissions/Arminas19-Project1_Sepresub/README.md

    + If i had more time i would try and make this website a bit more resposive.
    ***
    ## Development
+   * My website was deployed in GitHub pages, theys are the steps i took:
+   + In GitHub repository i navigated to settings.
+   + I scrolled down to pages, i clicked on the link.
+   + In the source drop-down menu i selected my  branch as - main, and then i got the link to my website.
+   * Here is the link to my website - https://arminas19.github.io/Project1/
+   ### Credits
+   **Content**
+   +
+   **Media**
+   +